-Padres lefty Blake Snell perfect through 6 innings vs Angels
+Padres’ Blake Snell loses gem in 7th inning against Angels

-SAN DIEGO (AP) — Left-hander Blake Snell of the San Diego Padres is pitching a perfect game through six innings against the Los Angeles Angels.
+SAN DIEGO (AP) — Left-hander Blake Snell of the San Diego Padres took a perfect game into the seventh inning against the Los Angeles Angels before walking two batters and allowing a two-out, two-run single to Jo Adell on his 96th pitch.

-Snell retired the first 18 batters Tuesday night on 66 pitches, including 10 strikeouts.
-The game was scoreless.
+Snell was trying for the majors’ ninth no-hitter this year, which would’ve topped the record of eight set in 1884, the first season overhand pitching was permitted.

+Joe Musgrove began the no-hit parade this year, pitching the first no-no in San Diego history in his second start for his hometown team.

+Snell retired the first 18 batters Tuesday night before walking David Fletcher leading off the seventh.
+Luis Rengifo appeared to beat out a bunt for an infield single but the Padres appealed and video replay showed that Snell tagged Rengifo before he got to the bag.
+The call was overturned.

+Snell struck out Phil Gosselin before walking Jack Mayfield.
+Adell then hit a liner to left to end Snell’s bid for the no-no and break a scoreless tie.

-Snell has turned around an inconsistent season with three brilliant starts.
+Snell has turned around an inconsistent season with three strong starts.
 He threw seven no-hit innings at Arizona a week earlier before coming out with his pitch count at 107.
 The Padres won 3-0 on a combined three-hitter.
 In his previous start, Snell threw a career-high 122 pitches in 7 2/3 innings and got a no-decision in San Diego’s 5-3, 16-inning home loss to the rival Los Angeles Dodgers.

 This was his third straight start with at least 10 strikeouts and his sixth this season.